A stochastic optimization algorithm for revenue maximization in a service system with balking customers: The effective arrival and workload processes

 \item[(ii)] Similarly, $\big\{\zeta > F_p\big(\overline{W};\overline{W}\big) \big\} = \big\{F^{-1}_p\big(\zeta;\overline{W}\big) > \overline{W}\big\}$.
 These are scenarios where the effective interarrival time is larger than the initial workload.
 Therefore, the workload in the system hits 0 after time $\overline{W}$.
 By the memoryless property associated with the Poisson process, the remaining time $\big( F^{-1}_p\big(\overline{W}, \overline{W}\big) - \overline{W}\big)$ follows an $\text{Exp}\big(\Lambda H(p, 0)\big)$ distribution {(i.e., is exponentially distributed with mean $1/\Lambda H(p, 0)$)}. \end{enumerate} Let $\widetilde{\zeta} \sim \text{Uniform}[0,1]$ be independent of $\big(\zeta, \overline{W}\big)$.
 Then (i) and (ii) can mathematically be written as

 Upon combining the above, we conclude that

 This proves the claim. \end{proof}

-\begin{propn} For any $p \in \mathcal{P}$ we have $\nabla \exptn\left[A_{\infty}(p)\right] = \exptn\left[\nabla A_{\infty}(p)\right]$. \end{propn} \begin{proof} The interchange of derivative and expectation is justified by using the dominated convergence theorem (see e.g.\ \cite{Billingsley1995}).
+\begin{propn} For any $p \in \mathcal{P}$ we have $\nabla_p \exptn\left[A_{\infty}(p)\right] = \exptn\left[\nabla_p A_{\infty}(p)\right]$. \end{propn} \begin{proof} The interchange of derivative and expectation is justified by using the dominated convergence theorem (see e.g.\ \cite{Billingsley1995}).
 With $\zeta \sim \text{Uniform}[0,1]$, recall that $A_{\infty}(p) = F^{-1}_p\big(\zeta; \overline{W}_{\infty}(p)\big)$, where by Proposition \ref{propn: stability condition} we have $\exptn\big[\overline{W}_\infty(p)\big] < \infty$.
 Now, \begin{enumerate} \item By Lemma \ref{lemma:DCT:prerequisite:1}, $\exptn\left[F^{-1}_p\left(\zeta; \overline{W}_{\infty}(p)\right)\right] < \infty$. \item By Assumption \ref{assumption:Psi}, $F^{-1}_p\left(\zeta; \overline{W}_{\infty}(p)\right)$ is continuously differentiable in $p$. \item By Assumption \ref{assumption:gradient_bounds}, $\nabla_p F^{-1}_p\left(\zeta; \overline{W}_{\infty}(p)\right) \leq_{\text{a.s.}} G_{\max}$. \end{enumerate} Observe that this means that the hypotheses of the dominated convergence theorem are met, and the result therefore follows. \end{proof}

 We emphasize that Proposition \ref{propn:der[exptn A] = exptn[der A]} is crucial for the construction of an estimator for the gradient $\nabla\Psi(p)$, as needed in the recursive algorithm \eqref{recur}.
-Suppose one aims so to obtain an estimator for the gradient of the expectation of a random variable with respect to a given parameter --- something that is often highly non-trivial to compute.
-Infinitesimal Perturbation Analysis (IPA) \cite{Glasserman1990} provides a framework that justifies the interchange of the derivative and expectation operators.
-This allows us to build the estimator by essentially `differentiating the sample path', thus yielding a pathwise gradient estimate under appropriate regularity conditions.
+Suppose one aims to obtain an estimator for the gradient of the expectation of a random variable with respect to a given parameter --- something that is often highly non-trivial to compute.
+Infinitesimal Perturbation Analysis (IPA) \cite{Glasserman1990} constructs a pathwise derivative whose expectation coincides with the derivative of the stationary expectation under suitable regularity conditions.
+In our setting, these conditions are verified in Proposition \ref{propn:der[exptn A] = exptn[der A]}.
+This allows us to build the estimator by essentially `differentiating the sample path', thus yielding a pathwise gradient estimate.